visgl/loaders.gl/modules/tile-converter/docs/cli-reference/tile-converter.md

   <img src="https://img.shields.io/badge/From-v3.0-blue.svg?style=flat-square" alt="From-v3.0" />
 </p>

 The `tile-converter` is a command line utility (CLI) for two-way batch conversion between the OGC 3D Tiles and the I3S formats.
-It can load the tileset to be converted directly fromn
+It can load the tileset to be converted directly from.

 ## Installation